oyron/edc-api/README.md

 5. Deploy: `git push azure master`

 6. Test accessing the API.
-Please note that startup after the initial deployment may take a couple of minutes.

 ## Part 4
-####API Management (Bonus task)
+#### API Management

-Make sure you have access to the API Management Dev Portal
+In this task we will add our API to Azure API Management.

 1. Edit `swagger.yaml` in the Swagger editor and make the URL refer to your newly created service in Azure.
 Also change `scheme` to `https`.
 Export the file as JSON (APIM currently does not support YAML).